audiokinetic/Gyms/Unreal/Content/GymCreator/README.md

 > Spaces are replaced by underscores (_) in the created folder names.

-The Dropdown menu let you select which template map to create.
+The Dropdown menu lets you select which template map to create.
 The options are:
 - Empty: An empty level.
 - Simple Button: A level with a simple button.
 - Toggle Button: A level with a toggle button.